pivotal/docs-tap/install-components.md

       Where:

       - `<YOUR-NAMESPACE>` is the name that you want to use for the developer namespace
-      - `<GROUP-FOR-APP-VIEWER>` is the group from the upstream identity provider should have access to `app-viewer` resources on the current cluster
+      - `<GROUP-FOR-APP-VIEWER>` is the group from the upstream identity provider that would like to have access to `app-viewer` resources on the current namespace/cluster
-      - `<GROUP-FOR-APP-EDITOR>` is the group id from the upstream identity provider should have access to `app-editor` resources on the current cluster
+      - `<GROUP-FOR-APP-EDITOR>` is the group from the upstream identity provider that would like to have access to `app-editor` resources on the current namespace/cluster

       Recommendation: Create a group in your identity provider's grouping system for each developer namespace, then add the users accordingly.